TheLogicMaster/ESP-Smart-Display/README.md

 This is a scalable widget that draws a clock based on the current time.

 ## Firmware Customization
-It's recommended to use Platformio if you are planning in customizing the firmware.
+It's recommended to use Platformio if you are planning on customizing the firmware.
 ### Flags
 The flags are all documented in the source code.
 The following flags are configured in the platformio.ini file if using Platformio.